OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 `p_fib(n-2)` in line 7 in parallel with the spawned child.
 Since the `p_fib` procedure
-is recursive, these two subroutine calls themselves create nested parallelism, as do their children, thereby creating a potentially vast tree of subcomputations, all executing in parallel.
+is recursive, these two subroutine calls themselves create nested parallelism, as do their children, thereby creating a potentially vast tree of sub-computations, all executing in parallel.

 The keyword spawn does not say, however, that a procedure must execute in parallel with its spawned children, only that it may.
-The parallel keywords express the logical parallelism of the computation, indicating which parts of the compu- tation may proceed in parallel.
+The parallel keywords express the logical parallelism of the computation, indicating which parts of the computation may proceed in parallel.
 At runtime, it is up to a scheduler to determine which subcomputations actually run in parallel by assigning them to available processors as the computation unfolds.

 A procedure cannot safely use the values returned by its spawned children until after it executes a sync statement, as in line 5.
-The keyword sync indicates that the procedure must wait as necessary for all its spawned children to finish before proceeding to the statement after the sync—the “join” of a fork-join parallel computation.
-The P-F IB procedure requires a sync before the return statement in line 6 to avoid the anomaly that would occur if x and y were summed before P-F IB .n 1/ had finished and its return value had been assigned to x.
-In addition to explicit join synchronization provided by the sync statement, it is convenient to assume that every procedure executes a sync implicitly before it returns, thus ensuring that all children finish before their parent finishes.
+The keyword \`cilk_sync\` indicates that the procedure must wait as necessary for all its spawned children to finish before proceeding to the statement after the \`cilk_sync\`—the “join” of a fork-join parallel computation.
+The \`p_fib\` procedure requires a \`cilk_sync\` before the \`return\` statement in line 6 to avoid the anomaly that would occur if \`x\` and \`y\` were summed before
+\`p_fib\` had finished and its return value had been assigned to \`x\`.
+In addition to explicit join synchronization provided by the \`cilk_sync\` statement, it is convenient to assume that every procedure executes a \`cilk_sync\` implicitly before it returns, thus ensuring that all children finish before their parent finishes.

 It helps to view the execution of a parallel computation—the dynamic stream of